vinaypo/AWS-CICD-Project/README.md

 # AWS-CICD-Project
-### This diagram represents a CI/CD pipeline where code changes pushed to GitHub trigger an automated process that builds, stores, and deploys the application on AWS infrastructure.

 ```
 Cloud9: It's an aws service that helps in integrated development environment (IDE) that allows developers to write, run, and debug code in a browser.